ifti-khan/cookbook/README.md

 ## Existing Features

 ### Different navigation bars for different users
-* A non-registered will only be able to see the homepage navigation link, login navigation link, registration navigation link, contact navigation link and all recipe navigation links.
+* A non-registered will only be able to see the following navigation links: Home, Recipes, Register, Login and Contact

-* For a registered they will have full access and will be able to see the homepage navigation link, logout navigation link, registration navigation link, contact navigation link and all recipe navigation links and the account navigation link.
+* For a registered they will have full access and will be able to see the following navigation links: Home, Recipes, Account, Logout and Contact

 ### Registration form
-* This feature will only be available to non-registered and will be located in the top navigation bar for non-registered to see and will be prompted on the homepage to register to get full access to create, share and store recipes.
+* This feature will only be available to non-registered and will be located in the top navigation bar for non-registered.
+The user will also be prompted on the homepage and all recipes page to register to get full access to create, share and store recipes.

 ### Login form
-* This feature will be available to all users allowing them to login into the web application, but once the user is logged in, the login navigation link will disappear and the logout navigation link will appear.
+* This feature will be available to non-logged in users allowing them to login into the web application from the homepage or the navigation bar.
+Once the user is logged in, the login navigation link will disappear and the logout navigation link will appear.

 ### Contact form
-* A contact form feature will be created for users to get in contact with the site admin to help with any issues e.g. login issues like forgotten username and passwords.
+* A contact form feature will be created for users to get in contact with the site admin to help with any issues e.g. login issues, forgotten username and passwords.

 ### User account page
-* This will allow user to change their username and password as well as displaying their created recipes, so this acts like a recipe storage page for the user.
+* This page will allow user to change their username and password or even delete their account.
+It will also allow the users to add recipes from page, as well as displaying their created recipes.

 ### Add recipe form
-* This feature will provide a detailed recipe input form for users to create their recipes to store and share.
+* This feature will provide a detailed recipe form for users to create their recipes to store and share.

-### Update recipe
+### Edit/Update recipe
-* This feature will be found in the user account page and will be a button located next to their created recipes.
+* This feature will allow the user to edit thier own created recipes using an edit input form and will be found in the view recipe page.
-Once clicked it take them to a detailed form like the add recipe form, but this form will allow users to update a created recipe.

 ### Delete recipe
+* This feature will allow users to delete their own created recipes, and will be found in the view recipe page.

+### Search recipes
+* This feature will allow users on the all recipe page to search for a recipe using any keyword or words they choose.

+### Recipe default image/URL
-* This feature will be found in the user account page of the web application and will be a button that will allow users to delete their own created recipes.
+* This feature will be found in the add and edit recipe forms, it will allow users to add an image URL from google or another website.
+If an image URL is not provided and default image placeholder will be shown for that recipe.

 ### Social links in footer
-* This feature will be available for all users and will contain social media logo links like Facebook, Twitter, Instagram, GitHub, and LinkedIn within the footer of the web application.
+* This feature will be available for all users and will contain social media icon links like Facebook, Twitter, Instagram, GitHub, and LinkedIn within the footer of the web application.

 ### Error pages